 When choosing your white, think about the white you are currently using.
-Why did you choose it?
-Would you like it to feel and perform differently?

-This is both the most personal and the most important characteristic.
+The texture of your paint is both the most personal and the most important characteristic.
 For most painters, it is the feel and mark-making possibilities of their white that is most important to their work.
 Our whites range from soft and smooth under the brush, to buttery, to stiff and dense.

 The buttery whites, Titanium White and Titanium Zinc, are in an ideal middle ground of texture.
 Straight from the tube, both have a “short” texture – meaning they break cleanly and quickly from the brush and make a beautiful, crisp impasto mark.
 Neither is too stiff under the brush or knife.
 And both can be nudged – with just a little medium – to be made softer.
 With just a little fluid medium, brushability is increased; the paint becomes softer and has more flow.

 Gamblin’s stiffest and densest white, Flake White Replacement, exerts a greater amount of resistance under the brush and palette knife.
 Flake White Replacement handles like lead white.
 This means it is “longer” in texture – with more pull, or drag, on the brush.
 This specific quality means it can easily replicate the impasto of a thickly painted Impressionist painting.
 Flake White Replacement is a re-creation of the basic working properties of traditional lead white without the toxicity of lead carbonate, being made with titanium dioxide pigment.
 Its binder is a mixture of refined linseed oil and stand oil.

-The texture of FastMatte Titanium White occupies a unique space.
+The texture of Fast Matte Titanium White occupies a unique space.
 Its quick setup time means artists can add layers sooner and create broken marks without readily picking-up or mixing into the wet paint layer below.
-Out of the tube, FastMatte Titanium White will feel grittier and a little denser than our traditional Titanium White.
+Out of the tube, Fast Matte Titanium White will feel grittier and a little denser than our traditional Titanium White.
 The stiff and grittier texture allows for more broken mark making and defined brushwork – qualities prized by plein air painters.

 Fast drying white

 In general, whites made with linseed oil will dry faster than whites made with safflower, poppy, or walnut oils.
-For even faster drying, our specialty whites, Quick Dry White and FastMatte Titanium White, are formulated to dry considerably faster than traditional oil colors.
-Our FastMatte Titanium White dries in 24-hours.
-Its drying rate and matte surface make it ideal for underpainting.
-Quick Dry White retains the working properties of our traditional Titanium White, but will dry a day or two quicker.
+For even faster drying, our specialty whites, Fast Dry Titanium White and Fast Matte Titanium White, are formulated to dry considerably faster than traditional oil colors.
+Fast Dry Titanium White retains the working properties of our traditional Titanium White, but will dry a day or two quicker by comparison.

-The FastMatte line of colors have the same intensity of color as our traditional oils and dry in 24-hours to the elegant, matte surface preferred by many painters for the underpainting stages.
+Fast Matte Titanium White will dry in 24-hours to the elegant, matte surface preferred by many painters for the underpainting stages.
 Alkyd resin is used in Fast Matte Titanium White, in addition to a traditional linseed binder.
 The matte surface gives colors a deep, soft luster and is ideal for grabbing subsequent paint layers.

-The fast drying rate means painters can stay in the flow of their painting session longer with layering and mark-making possibilities beyond traditional oils.
-The consistent drying rate of FastMatte colors means painters can return to a dry surface the following day.
+The fast drying rate means painters can stay in the flow of their painting session longer with layering and mark-making possibilities beyond traditional Titanium White or Fast Dry Titanium White.

 Slow drying white

 For painters that wish to work wet into wet, or otherwise desire more open time without using mediums, we recommend using Radiant White.
 Radiant White is not modified in any way to be slow drying; it is just naturally the slowest drying white in our range, at about five days in thin layers.
 Flake White Replacement comes in 2nd as the slowest drying, with a dry rate a day or so faster than Radiant White.